curityio/react-native-haapi-example/README.md

 ```

 Then start **Metro**, the JavaScript _bundler_ that ships _with_ React Native.\
-To do so, run the following command from the _root_ of the React Native project:
+To do so, run the following command from the _root_ of the React Native project.

 ```bash
 # using npm